 The requirement to engage a certain clutch or set of clutches and disengage others, both to implement transmission functions and to avoid motion conflicts between gears, is the basis for all clutch schedules.
 Simulink® provides a number of ways to implement clutch schedules, depending on the complexity of the transmission and how much realism you require for the clutch pressure signals.

-Caution You must check every transmission's clutch schedule to implement its transmission states correctly and to avoid motion conflicts among gear sets.
-You must also check clutch pressure signal profiles to make sure that any transmission's clutches are engaged, locked, unlocked, and disengaged in a realistic and conflict-free manner.
-Unphysical or conflicting clutch schedules and clutch pressure signals lead to simulation errors in Simscape™ Driveline™ models and can damage or destroy a real transmission.
+Caution To ensure that the transmission states are implemented correctly and to avoid motion conflicts among gear sets, check the clutch schedule for the transmission.
+To make sure that the clutches are engaged, locked, unlocked, and disengaged in a realistic and conflict-free manner, check the clutch pressure signal profiles.
+Unphysical or conflicting clutch schedules and clutch pressure signals lead to simulation errors in Simscape™ Driveline™ models.

 Clutch Schedule for the Simple Two-Speed Transmission